iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 **Use case:**

-This geometric type describes connected line segments in 3D space.
+This geometric type describes connected line segments in 3D cartesian space.
+Each line segment is described by two points, the start and end point.

 **Extra requirements:**